reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 ## Spring Boot's Default Exception Handling Mechanism

-Let's say we have a controller named `ProductController` whose `getProduct(...)` method is throwing `NoSuchElementFound` runtime exception when a `Product` with a given id is not found:
+Let's say we have a controller named `ProductController` whose `getProduct(...)` method is throwing `NoSuchElementFoundException` runtime exception when a `Product` with a given id is not found:

 ```java
 @RestController